AndreasStokholm/Ego.js/README.md

 `node server.js`

+If port 8080 is taken on your server, then just supply a -p and a port number after the file name, like this:

+`node server.js -p 1234`

 ##Widgets
 A bit of info on how to add widgets.
 They're stored in localStorage, on your device.
 Beware that potential passwords are sent as cleartext in the URL.